nomatteus/oblique-strategies/README.md

 How to Run
 ----------

 Open `public/index.html` in your browser.
-That's it~
+That's it!

 Tech
 ----